jjpanda/fruitclassifier/README.md

-# Image classification of Fruits
+# Image classification of fruits

 ### To build an image classification system to classify 4 kinds of fruits:
 ~~~